Statistical PERT is free so you will try using it

 Statistical PERT uses the normal because it’s good enough

 PERT uses a special form of the beta distribution but Statistical PERT (SPERT®) Normal Edition uses the normal distribution because, for many estimation problems, using the normal distribution is good enough to make a good decision.

-As long as the bell-shaped curve is only slightly or moderately skewed, Statistical PERT using Excel’s normal distribution functions will still yield results that are comparable to a Monte Carlo simulation of the same uncertainty modeled using the beta distribution.
-Visit this blog post to learn more.
+As long as the bell-shaped curve is only slightly or moderately skewed, Statistical PERT Normal Edition’s use of Excel’s normal distribution functions will still yield results that are comparable to a Monte Carlo simulation of the same uncertainty modeled using the beta distribution.

 The key benefit of using the normal distribution is that Excel’s two normal functions, NORM.DIST and NORM.INV, are both useful and very easy to use.
 PERT provides an estimate for the mean argument, and Statistical PERT creates the required standard deviation needed by those two Excel functions.

 The goal of any estimation effort should be to develop an estimate that is good enough to make a good decision, and that is accurate enough to be within the estimator’s tolerance for error.
 While using the beta distribution may be more accurate than using the normal distribution for modeling asymmetrical uncertainties, that fact alone is not a good reason to discard using the normal distribution.
 For many estimation problems—even involving asymmetrical uncertainties—using the normal distribution leads to a “good enough” estimate that is within the estimator’s tolerance for error.

 That said, on March 1, 2017, I released another edition of Statistical PERT that uses Excel’s two beta functions, BETA.DIST and BETA.INV.
 The Statistical PERT® Beta Edition will accurately model skewed probabilities using the beta distribution’s two shape arguments, alpha and beta.